 1. Hot Oil Massage for Dry Hair

 This is an age-old remedy to prevent as well as treat dry hair.
 When you massage your hair with oil, you improve your scalp’s blood circulation.
-This stimulates the sebaceous glands to produce more sebum which in turn provides natural protective layer to your precious hair.
+This stimulates the sebaceous glands to produce more sebum which in turn provides a natural protective layer to your precious hair.
 While oil is good enough for massaging, making it a little hot ensures that the oil deeply penetrates to reach the roots of your hair.
 Oil massage also provides nourishment to your hair and scalp by transferring all the vital nutrients in the oil to your hair and scalp.
 Hot oil massage is a great way to lubricate your dry hair and preventing damages done due to all roughness.
-It is a good idea to make a weekly regimen of massaging your hair with hot oil but initially you may need to do this twice or thrice a week to deal with your extra dry and rough hair.
+It is a good idea to make a weekly regimen of massaging your hair with hot oil but initially, you may need to do this twice or thrice a week to deal with your extra dry and rough hair.

 How to do Hot Oil Massage the Right Way?